The Commonplace

 0.14

 AI contributes to labor‑market polarization: growth in high‑skill opportunities alongside contraction in many middle- and low‑skill roles.
-Inequality mixed medium occupational composition / wage distribution (polarization indicators)
+Inequality mixed occupational composition / wage distribution (polarization indicators)

 n=17